evorhard/Disc-List-Scout--Music-Discovery/README.md

 ## Description

 Disc List Scout is a Python-based application designed to help the way music enthusiasts discover new albums.
-The way it does this is by allowing users to input an album title, then scouring user-curated lists on platforms like Discogs and RateYourMusic to compile a Spotify playlist.
+The way it does this is by allowing users to input an album title, then scouring user-curated lists on platforms like Discogs and RateYourMusic to compile, or add to an existing, Spotify playlist.

 ## Motivation